 Instructions for Mashed Potatoes:

-- In a large pot of boiling water add the potatoes and bring back to a low boil.
+Place the potatoes in a large pot of cold water and bring to a low boil.
 Boil for 20 minutes (or until potatoes are cooked through).

 - Remove from heat, drain and return potatoes to cooking pot.
 Add butter and bury under potatoes to allow it to melt.